Em-kale/nvim/README.md

 Just my personal Nvim configuration - includes LSP, fuzzyfinder, undo tree, pretty colours, etc.

 Note: as of March 2024, you must use the recent, unstable version of nvim or it will explode
+    - to install on ubuntu, you cannot use apt, as it is outdated, snap has an updated version that will do though.

 Other things you will need to install manually as of now to get this working:

     - npm